Hanaady98/nodeFinalProject/readMe.txt

 an admin can change a business number, a file logger records errors and users are blocked for 24hurs after 3 failed login attempts .

+## Admin's info can be found in the initial users data

 ## Home Page
 You can access the HTML index file, which serves as an API overview page,
 at: http://localhost:8080/